-And offered through Ford dealers is the SLP Thunderbolt Ranger, a 2WD XLT SuperCab modified by SLP Engineering of Troy, Mich.
-Available with the Thunderbolt package are cosmetic trim items, sporty suspension revisions, and tuning that adds 10 hp to the 3.0 V6 and 15 hp to the 4.0.Welcome to the 2002 Ford Ranger.
+Also offered through Ford dealers was the SLP Thunderbolt Ranger, a 2WD XLT SuperCab modified by SLP Engineering of Troy, Mich.
+Available with the Thunderbolt package are cosmetic trim items, sporty suspension revisions, and tuning that adds 10 hp to the 3.0 V6 and 15 hp to the 4.0 V6.

 (2003 Ford Ranger)

 2003 Ford Ranger - Ford decided they were going to throw FX4 Ranger fans for a loop.
 For 2003, Ford renamed the "FX4 Off Road" introduced the previous year to "FX4 Level II".
 Meanwhile, Ford would then also rename the previous year's more-basic Off-Road package to "FX4 Off Road".
 Since the higher-end 2002 model had already been called "FX4 Off Road", calling a more-basic package by the same name the following year created confusion in trying to figure out what truck has what (or that there are even two different FX4 models).

 Other changes for 2003 included additional power for both the 2.3-liter I4 and 3.0-liter V6 engines (143 HP & 154 TQ, and 154 HP & 180 TQ, respectively).
 Ford also says thicker glass and added insulation help quiet the Ranger’s cabin.